These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 12. Make Musical Instruments

-For a fun sense of hearing arts and crafts project, offer a variety of loose parts for kids to make their own musical instruments.
+For a fun sense of hearing arts and crafts project, provide a variety of materials for the children to make their own musical instruments.

 For example, save those paper towel cardboard rolls and have the kids cover them with shiny aluminium foil, then decorate them with coloured paper or tissue paper snippets.

 Children can also decorate plain paper plates cut in half with markers, crayons or coloured paper.
-Tape two together, filling with dried peas, beans or rice before the last opening is secured to make maracas.
+Tape two halves together, filling them with dried peas, beans, or rice before securing the final opening to make maracas.

 Search the web for ideas of other fun handmade instruments.